17 Failed Chain Restaurants From the 1990s That Will Make You Feel So Nostalgic

-The Beatles even hit up the Bob's Big Boy in Burbank, which was the coolest to children of the '60s.
+The Beatles even hit up Bob's Big Boy in Burbank, which was the coolest to children of the '60s.
 But for '90s kids, Bob's Big Boy had a very different significance.
-In the 1997 hit movie Austin Powers: International Man of Mystery, the restaurant's mascot—literally, a big boy—was famously launched into space.
+In the 1997 movie Austin Powers: International Man of Mystery, the restaurant's mascot—literally, a big boy—was launched into space.

 This dial-a-pizza restaurant chain from Seattle was one of the very first to make home deliveries, beginning in 1958.
 With 42 locations in California and the Pacific Northwest, the future was looking bright for Pizza Haven.